nordic-institute/X-Road-development/DEVELOPMENT_MODEL.md

 # X-Road Development Model

+> [!IMPORTANT]
+> This repository is no longer maintained as of 14 August 2026.
+The X-Road Development Model is now maintained and published at: https://x-road.global/development-model

 #### VERSION CONTROL
 | version no.	 | what has been done	| date/person
 | -- | ---- | ---- |